 If she doesn’t object to the word from her husband’s black friends but only from the white ones, she might want to ponder the inconsistency and the mixed signals she’s sending.
 Still, everyone has a right to stand up and say “This offends me,” and, if others hold them in any regard or respect, to expect that use of the offensive expression will stop.
 Otherwise, you know that they hold you in low regard.

 My mother-in-law, a very proper Englishwoman, was horribly offended by the words “Yank” or “Yankee” and “Brit.”
-I don’t find those words offensive at all, but I’d never have dreamed of using them in her presence.
-I respected her too much to insist that my opinion and habits trumped any offense she might feel.
-I liked her enough to be considerate of her feelings and tried always to be polite to her.
-(She thought I tried to have her killed in Moscow, but that was all just an unfortunate misunderstanding that my wife and I still laugh about.)
+Most of us don’t find those words offensive at all, but anyone who liked and respected her would never have dreamed of using them in her presence.
+Respect means that we don’t allow our own opinions and habits to trump any offense someone else might feel.

 The problem Dr. Laura’s caller faces, both from her husband’s friends and from Dr. Laura herself, is the fact that none of them has enough respect for her to care about her feelings on the use of a word that is generally considered offensive.
 The word itself isn’t important; it’s what the symbol (the word) represents and the emotions it communicates to listeners that matter.
-Hence, I really can understand why a black person would be unbothered by the use of “nigger” from a black friend (it communicates some sort of feeling that I can’t claim to understand) but be deeply hurt by a white person not authorized by bonds of shared experience and affection to use the word.
-I really can’t understand why the word is kept around in the black community, but it seems that neither do many in the community, so nevermind.
+Hence, we really can understand why a black person would be unbothered by the use of “nigger” from a black friend (it communicates some sort of feeling that most of us can’t claim to understand) but be deeply hurt by a white person not authorized by bonds of shared experience and affection to use the word.
+If we really can’t understand why the word is kept around in the black community, it seems that neither do many in the community, so never mind.

 James Picht teaches economics at the Louisiana Scholars’ College in Natchitoches, La.
 From the age of 6, he always knew what he wanted to be.
 Economist wasn’t it.
 But after accidentally falling in to it, he found that he liked it.
 Now he also likes raising his two children, being a husband to Lisa and taking pictures of trees in the middle of the night.
 If you’ve read to this point, he’s grateful you didn’t fall apart after the first sentence.